ISSF Junior World Cup

 The ISSF World Cup was introduced by the International Shooting Sport Federation in 2016 to provide an equivalent competition to the ISSF World Cup, but for junior shooters.
 It covers a variety of both Olympic and non-Olympic events in rifle, pistol and shotgun, and covers one or two competitions per year in each event.
 Unlike in the senior version of the event, there is currently no junior world cup final.

-The ISSF defines a 'junior' as an athlete under the age of 21 on December 31 of the competition year.
+Under the 2023 ISSF rules, an athlete ceases to be a 'junior' on December 31 of the year they turn 21.
+This means they can still participate in Junior events for that year, even if they turned 21 on January 1st.
+Previous rules had defined a junior as an athlete who would be under the age of 21 on December 31st of the competition year, meaning they could not compete as a junior in that year even before their birthday.

-Seasons and venues
+Editions

 The venues are decided by the ISSF from time to time.
 However, some are more common than others.
 Save for the 2017 world cup, Suhl in Germany has hosted a competition every year.
 Other stages of the competition have been held both in and out of Europe: for example in Porpetto, Gabala and Sydney.

 Note that the 2017 world cup consisted of only shotgun events, as the Junior World Championships of the same year covered rifle and pistol events.